callFEELD/logs.tf-discord-bot/README.md

 #manual installing:
 1. install Python3 with pip

-2. go to your CMD and type "py -m pip install discord.py"
+2. go to your CMD and type "py -m pip install discord.py" and after that "py -m pip install asyncio"

 3. download this code